-6. COLUMBIA RIVER OVERLOOK - COLUMBIA BOULEVARD JUST EAST OF 1ST STREET
+6. COLUMBIA RIVER OVERLOOK -COLUMBIA BOULEVARD JUST EAST OF 1ST STREET re D-73.
+Photo of the existing right-of-way spur just east of the Columbia Boulevard / 1st Street intersection

 An existing parking area in City right-of-way at the end of Columbia Boulevard offers great views of the Columbia River.
 Nestled between two residences, an overlook with seating could provide some respite off the beaten path and a new way for the community to experience a natural wonder in their backyard.
 More discussion of this area is provided on page 99.